PlanQK/workflow-modeler/README.md

 4. Run all Tests

-    To execute all tests run
+    To execute all tests run:
     ```
     npm test
    ```